List of TNA Knockouts World Tag Team Champions

 As a team, Decay (Havok/Jessicka and Rosemary) has the most reigns at three, while individually, Rosemary has the record with four.
 As a team, Eric Young and ODB have the longest reign at 478 days, while MK Ultra (Masha Slamovich and Killer Kelly)'s second reign is the shortest at 14 days.
-The current champions are The IInspiration (Jessie McKay and Cassie Lee), who are in their second reign as a team and individually.
-They won the titles by defeating The Elegance Brand (Heather by Elegance and M by Elegance) at TNA iMPACT! on September 27, 2025 in Edmonton, Alberta, Canada.
+DemonXBunny (Allie, Rosemary, and Kiera Hogan) are the current champions in their first reign as a team.
+Individually, it is Allie's first reign, Rosemary's record-setting fifth reign, and Hogan's third reign.
+Allie and Rosemary won the titles by defeating The Elegance Brand (Heather by Elegance and M by Elegance) at Slammiversary on June 28, 2026, in Boston, Massachusetts.
+On August 23 at Lockdown, Hogan replaced Rosemary after Rosemary suffered an injury; they successfully retained the titles against The Elegance Brand in a Steel Cage tag team match; thus, Hogan was recognized as champion.